Counts of Tusculum

-The counts of Tusculum, also known as the Theophylacti, were a family of secular noblemen from Latium that maintained a powerful position in Rome between the 10th and 12th centuries.
-Several popes and an antipope during the 11th century came from their ranks.
+The counts of Tusculum or Tuscolo, also known as the Theophylacti, were a family of secular noblemen from Latium that maintained a powerful position in Rome between the 10th and 12th centuries.
+Several popes and antipopes during the 11th century came from their ranks.
 They created and perfected the political formula of noble-papacy, wherein the pope was arranged to be elected only from the ranks of the Roman nobles.
 The Pornocracy, the period of influence by powerful female courtesans of the family, also influenced papal history.

 The counts of Tusculum remained arbiters of Roman politics and religion for more than a century.
 In addition to the papal influence, they held lay power through consulships and senatorial membership.
 Traditionally they were pro-Byzantine and anti-Germanic in their political affiliation.

-After 1049, the Tusculan Papacy came to an end with the appointment of Pope Leo IX.
+After 1049, the Tusculan Papacy came to an end with the election of Pope Leo IX.
 In fact, the Tusculan papacy was largely responsible for the reaction known as the Gregorian reform.
 Subsequent events (from 1062 onwards) confirmed a shift in regional politics as the counts came to side with the Holy Roman Emperors against the Rome of the reformers.
 In 1059, the papal-decree of Pope Nicholas II established new rules for the papal election, therefore putting an end to the noble-papacy formula.